 How Do You Play Blackjack 21?

 By playing this game of chance, you heavily rely on luck to be on your side.
-However, the strategy goes a long way in ensuring that a player’s chances of winning increase.
+However, a strategy goes a long way in helping your chances of winning increase.

 We’ve collected easy to follow steps to teach players the simplest way to learning how to play blackjack for real money.

-- Firstly, players must choose a variant they are comfortable with.
+Firstly, you must choose a variant you are comfortable with.

 How do you know when to hit or stand?

-According to blackjack rules, there are a few different hand values to determine when you should hit or stand when one of your cards is greater than the below totals.
+According to blackjack online rules, there are a few different hand values to determine when you should hit or stand when one of your cards is greater than the below totals.

 So, the best times to hit would be:

 When your hand totals eight or 12 to 16 and the dealer has seven to ten or Ace.